drfloob/_tree/README.md

  * iPhone 4S (5.1)

 IE8 doesn't support `strict mode`, `Object.freeze`, or `Object.defineProperty`.
-The only failing tests are:

-* tests wor immutability, and
-* tests for errors being thrown on writing to a non-writable property.

-IE9 doesn't support `strict mode`, so the only tests that fail are those that test for errors being thrown for abusing Object properties (non-writable, non-configurable).
+So all (but only) the tests for immutability fail.

+IE9 works fine.
+It doesn't support `strict mode`, but does provide `Object.freeze` and `Object.defineProperty`.
+It won't throw an error when you try to modify a Tree, but it won't actually change anything either.
+All tests pass.

 IE7 and below are not currently tested or supported.